Checker

 A variation of the Radio element.

-The Checker component can be used in place of the HTML Radio element and it is a different variation of the Radio component.
+The Checker component can be used in place of the and it is a different variation of the .

 To use the Checker component, it has to be imported just like every other component as shown in the example below.